-Throughout the year, each member of our community was invited to focus on the College value of community by supporting one another and staying connected.
-Students were encouraged to be E.P.I.C. learners by being Engaged in their learning, responding Positively to feedback, showing Independence by taking responsibility for their learning and behaviour, and finally contributing to a supportive, Connected community.
-The College reviewed the mentor and pastoral care lesson program resulting in the proposed implementation of a new-look student planner that includes resources based on the positive psychology approach of Seligman's PERMAH model.
+Throughout the year, each member of our community was invited to focus on the College value of hospitality by supporting one another, acting with compassion and care to others and being the 'face of Jesus' by our actions.
+The College reviewed the mentor and pastoral care lesson program resulting in the implementation of a new look student planner that includes many resources based on positive psychology approach of Seligman's PERMAH model.
+This planner was development in two editions, one for junior and one for senior students.
+It responds to the maturing needs of our students.
 Extra-curricular activities in sport and performing arts saw the highest participation the school has seen.
-Overall, 2023 was an outstanding year for the College and the community can safely say we are serving the purpose of CSBB, to inspire the hearts and minds of students, to know Christ, to love learning and to use their talents to be the very best they can be.
+Overall, 2024 was an outstanding year for the College and the community can safely say we are serving the purpose of Catholic Schools Broken Bay, to inspire the hearts and minds of students, to know Christ, to love learning and to use their talents to be the very best they can be.